The New Zealand Rural Games Trust established Agri Futures to motivate, support, and empower rangatahi to pursue food and fibre careers.

 Meet Our Team

-As an accredited member of the Public Relations Institute of NZ and a former editor, Daniel possesses a wealth of knowledge and skills that make him a valuable asset to our organisation.
-He has worked with prestigious institutions such as UCOL Te Pūkenga, The Riddet Institute, and Massey University where he supported the establishment of FoodHQ.
+Daniel possesses a wealth of knowledge and skills that make him a valuable asset to our organisation.
+He has worked with prestigious institutions such as UCOL, The Riddet Institute, and Massey University where he supported the establishment of FoodHQ.

 Tangaroa Walker, or T as he is known, is one of the biggest supporters of Food and Fibre careers in Aotearoa today.